OpenPegasus/OpenPegasus/docs/RunningOpenPegasusReadme.md

 environment variable PEGASUS_ENABLE_PROTOCOL_WEB, which is 'true by default'.
 To disable it set PEGASUS_ENABLE_PROTOCOL_WEB=false.

-There is a readme in OpenPegasus/pegasus that provides more information on WEBAdmin.
+There is a readme `OpenPegasus/pegasus/webadmin` that provides more information on WEBAdmin.

 ## Gathering and viewing Operation Statistics